curtiscovington/Computer-Graphics/Readme.md

 Shaders are in the shaders folder.

-*The obj folder needs the empty engine folder, I have not been able to figure out how to make my make file auto generate it.*

 `make` will compile the executable into the bin folder

 `make run` should compile and run the program